 6 Signs a Stock Might Be a Good Long-Term Investment

-Accordingly, we spend most of our time looking for the types of businesses we want to own, then waiting — sometimes years on end — for them to be available at a price that we think is attractive.
-We then buy them and sit on them.
+What I'm interested in is acquiring as much ownership as I can in a broad collection of businesses I believe in.
+I look at it as making money by owning businesses—not by renting stocks.
+Accordingly, I spend time looking for the types of businesses I want to own, then waiting—sometimes years on end—for them to be available at a price that I think is attractive.
+I then buy them and sit on them.

-I thought it might be useful to create a short, high-level checklist that provides a rudimentary overview of some of the things that I look for when searching for companies I want to own.
-Though they are not a guarantee of success — theoretically, a company could possess all of these attributes and still go bankrupt due to a low-probability event — they are a good place to begin when trying to identify the productive assets you want churning out dividends for you for years to come.
-Here are the six things I look for.
+This high-level checklist that provides a rudimentary overview of some of the things that I look for when searching for companies I want to own.
+Though they're not a guarantee of success—theoretically, a company could possess all of these attributes and still go bankrupt due to a low-probability event—they're a good place to begin when trying to identify the productive assets you want churning out dividends for you for years to come.

 You Can Easily Describe How the Company Makes Money

 You might be astonished how many inexperienced investors risk their hard-earned money buying ownership in a business that they don’t understand.
-You should be able to explain, in plain English, to a student in elementary school in no more than a few sentences exactly how the company generates its profits.
-You should be able to talk about the major cost inputs.
-For example, if you’re examining a tire manufacturer, the cost of rubber and other materials is going to matter.
-If you’re examining a freight company, the cost of fuel is going to matter.
+You should be able to explain in no more than a few sentences exactly how the company generates its profits.
+You should also be able to talk about the major cost inputs.
+For example, if you’re looking into a tire manufacturer, the cost of rubber and other materials is going to matter.
+If you’re looking into a freight company, the cost of fuel is going to matter.

 The Company Generates High Returns on Capital

 The ultimate ability of a company to generate returns for its long-term owners over many decades is going to be determined by the return on capital it produces.
 The best businesses produce high returns on capital without the need for a lot of, or any, borrowed money.
-Instead, they are profit-printing machines that churn out cash which the owners can extract without harming the core enterprise.
+Instead, they churn out cash that the owners can extract without harming the core enterprise.

 The Company’s Products or Services Have a Durable Competitive Advantage